-Sheena Bora trial: Friday fracas in court
+Sheena Bora Trial: Friday fracas in court

 Dalvi: "I have no idea."

-Shivade, in a bid to either methodically record the distances involved in this case or, more likely, test Dalvi’s knowledge of travelling to Pen, asked him a selection of questions about the Pen environs.
+Shivade -- in a bid to either methodically record the distances involved in this case or, more likely -- test Dalvi's knowledge of travelling to Pen, asked him a selection of questions about the are around Pen.

-Exam Q 1: Time taken to travel from the start of the Mumbai-Pune Expressway to Khalapur toll naka?
+Exam Q 1: Time taken to travel from the start of the Mumbai-Pune expressway to the Khalapur toll naka?

 Dalvi: "It takes half an hour."

-Exam Q 2: Time taken to travel from Khalapur toll naka to Gagode-Khurd village?
+Exam Q 2: Time taken to travel from the Khalapur toll naka to Gagode-Khurd village?

 Dalvi: "Half an hour."